enze-chen/enze-chen.github.io/hobbies.markdown

 ### Cooking 👨🏻‍🍳

 I love to cook!
 Most of my experience is with Chinese food---or at least made in that style---as that's what's made at home, but I do experiment with other cuisine from time to time.
-I'm currently forcing myself to learn how to bake and how to use an InstantPot, but these black-box, batch process methods are tough for someone who normally doesn't follow recipes (*dal cuore*, as my Italian teacher once said).
+I'm currently forcing myself to learn how to bake and how to use an InstantPot, but these black-box, batch process methods are tough for someone like me who normally doesn't follow recipes (*dal cuore*, as my Italian teacher once said).

 {% include slider.html selector="slider4" %}